ThomasMiz/dust-devil/README.md

 ```

 Either one of these will download and compile the client's code and all its dependencies.
 Once this is done, the client's executable will become available under the name `sandstorm`.

+## Downloading binaries
+If you don't have `cargo` installed, pre-compiled binaries are available for x84_64 Windows and Linux [in the releases page](https://github.com/ThomasMiz/dust-devil/releases).

 ## Server Usage
 The server can be ran as-is without any setup, using default configuration, and will start outputting logs to standard output immediately: